 Sec.
 2-420.
-Intent.
+Intent and purpose.

-- (a) The intent of this article is to promote, protect, and improve the health, safety, and welfare of the citizens of Fort Myers Beach by creating the position of code enforcement special master and granting the power to impose administrative fines, including costs of prosecution, and other noncriminal penalties in order to provide an equitable, expeditious, effective, and inexpensive method of enforcing any code, ordinance, or regulation in effect. - (b) The means of code enforcement described in this article are in addition to those described in § 1-5 of this code and as otherwise allowed by law. - (1) Division 2 of this article describes the use of a special master for code enforcement.

-(2) Division 3 of this article describes the use of civil citations to enforce town codes.
+- (a) The intent and purpose of this article is to promote, protect, and improve the health, safety, and welfare of the citizens of the town by creating the position of special magistrate and granting him/her the power and authority to hold hearings and to impose administrative fines including costs of prosecution and other noncriminal penalties, in order to provide an equitable, expeditious, effective, and inexpensive method of enforcing any code, ordinance, or regulation in effect within the town, where a violation or repeated violation exists. - (b) The means of code enforcement described in this article are in addition to those described in § 1-5 of this code and as otherwise allowed by law or equity. - (1) Division 2 of this article describes the use of a special magistrate for code enforcement. - (2) Division 3 of this article describes the use of civil citations to enforce town codes.

 DIVISION 2.
-SPECIAL MASTER
+SPECIAL MAGISTRATE

 Sec.
 2-421.
-Creation of position of special master.
+Creation of position of special magistrate.